Countly/countly-sdk-documentation/android/current.md

 </p>
 <pre><code class="java">CountlyConfig config = (new CountlyConfig(appC, COUNTLY_APP_KEY, COUNTLY_SERVER_URL));<br>config.setIdMode(DeviceId.Type.ADVERTISING_ID);<br>Countly.sharedInstance().init(config);</code></pre>
 <p>
   <span style="font-weight: 400;">In regard to the Google Advertising ID, please ensure you have Google Play services 4.0+ included in your project.
-Also, note that the Advertising ID silently falls back to OpenUDID in case it fails to get the Advertising ID when Google Play services are not available on a device.</span>
+Also, note that the Advertising ID silently falls back to OpenUDID in case, it fails to get the Advertising ID when Google Play services are not available on a device.</span>
 </p>
 <p>You may also explicitly use OpenUDID:</p>
 <pre><code class="java">CountlyConfig config = (new CountlyConfig(appC, COUNTLY_APP_KEY, COUNTLY_SERVER_URL));<br>config.setIdMode(DeviceId.Type.OPEN_UDID);<br>Countly.sharedInstance().init(config);</code></pre>